1MikeMakuch/growwin/README.md

 # growwin - Because pointer devices are just wrong.

-* Applescripts to increase size of window on one edge
+* Applescripts to increase size of window on one edge with keyboard shortcuts (without mouse)

 * I use FastScripts to invoke each of the four scripts with a keyboard shortcut, namely